TingchenFu/tingchenfu.github.io/_pages/about.md

 - Identifying and mitigating the risk in LLM like bias, privacy, and security.

+**
+I am actively seeking a PhD position in NLP starting at Fall 2025.
+If you are interested in my research, please feel free to contact. **

 # 🔥 News
 - *2024.01*: &nbsp;🎉🎉 I got one paper accepted by ICLR'24.
 Thanks for my colleborators!
 See you at Vienna.